Lapin0t/phd-manuscript/main/05_soundness.typ

                           ctx.vcatr th j & := ogs.evalo th (ogs.apply th ((a ogs.zrl b) th j) th o th gamma[sub.var,a ogs.zrl b]))) & #[(monad)] \
   $

-  The above is now simple enough and we will obtain the same starting from the right-hand side.
-First pose the following shorthands.
+  The last computation above is now simple enough.
+We will remember it and seek to obtain the same starting from the right-hand side of the theorem statement.
+To ease the unfolding of definitions, first pose the following shorthands.

   $ f := kw.fun pat(base.inj1 th r      & := base.inj1 th r,